AdobeDocs/graphql-mesh-gateway/src/pages/gateway/cache-control-headers.md

 <InlineAlert variant="info" slots="text"/>

-POST requests are not supported and GET requests are limited to 2,048 characters.
+POST requests are not supported, and GET requests are limited to 2,048 characters.

 #### How conflicting header values are resolved

-When cache-control header values from multiple sources conflict, API Mesh will select the lowest or most restrictive value.
+When cache-control header values from multiple sources conflict, API Mesh selects the lowest or most restrictive value.
 The following section explains which values are returned when [cache-control directives](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) conflict.

-If your source's cache-control headers contain the `no-store` directive, then `no-store` is the only returned cache-control header, because it supersedes all other directives.
+The `no-store` directive supersedes all other directives.
+If your source's cache-control headers contain this directive, then the mesh does not return other headers.

-If your source's cache-control headers contain conflicting values for the following directives, the lowest value is selected:
+If your source's cache-control headers contain conflicting values for the following directives, the mesh selects the lowest value:

 - `min-fresh`